Federal Government Shutdown

 How will the federal shutdown affect our contracts with DOH?

-Funding for specific federal grants and interagency agreements will cease on October 1, 2025.
+Funding for specific federal grants and interagency agreements ceased on October 1, 2025.
 The specific ones can be found on our public dashboard on the WA Portal page.
 DOH notified contractors of a potential impact on September 11 or 16 via a letter and through the September 18 and 25 DOH Digest articles.

 At the conclusion of this suspension period, DOH will reevaluate the funding status to determine whether the contract may resume or if termination will be necessary.
 If the funding is not restored, DOH may be forced to terminate the contract retroactively as of the date of this letter, pursuant to Contract terms.